 - Now on the next start-up, this process was not started at the same time

 In the latter case, it's possible to force start in this mode and accept any resulting data loss.
 This can be enabled using the below setting in the delta.profile.
-With this mode enabled, this process will force its start-up and demote the other processes to slave status.
+With this mode enabled, this process will force its start-up and demote the other processes to follower status.

-Always slave mode
+Always follower mode

-For disaster recovery (DR) purposes, there is often a requirement to have processes in the cluster that only subscribe to state changes and never become the master.
+For disaster recovery (DR) purposes, there is often a requirement to have processes in the cluster that only subscribe to state changes and never become the leader.
 An example might be having a two processes running in a separate data centre in case of an outage.
-The network configuration or latency would make it unfeasible for them to ever become master but they can act as a backup at a separate site.
+The network configuration or latency would make it unfeasible for them to ever become leader but they can act as a backup at a separate site.
 To enable this for a Control process, set the following in the delta.profile;